 - Remove the dough from the refrigerator, roll out the dough until it's large enough to fit into the tart pan (on a sheet of baking paper), transfer the dough to the pan, press it into the corners (the dough should cover the bottom and ca. 2.5 cm / 1-inch of the sides of the pan), cut off any excess dough.
+You can also press the dough with your hands into an even layer on the bottom and the sides of the pan with your hands, without rolling it out.
 Put in the fridge while the oven warms up.

-- Spread the frangipane evenly into the pan, arrange the fig wedges on top, press them lightly into the cream.
+- Spread the frangipane cream evenly on the dough, arrange the fig wedges on top, press them lightly into the cream.